 There are a wide variety of tools which are freely available to help you with citing and creating reference lists, however none of them are perfect which is why it is important you know the basics of referencing and the key points to be aware of.

 You may also find the cite button in Google Scholar useful for a quick reference (click on the speech mark underneath the link in Scholar)

 It is important you read the Swansea University Academic Misconduct Procedure.
 Failure to acknowledge another person’s work (i.e. properly citing it in a paper) will result in serious consequences.

 Plagiarism is defined as using, without acknowledgment, another person's work and submitting it for assessment as though it were one's own work; for instance, through copying or unacknowledged paraphrasing.
 This constitutes plagiarism whether it is intentional or unintentional.
-For additional advice on avoiding plagiarism complete the online tutorial Academic Success: Skills for learning, skills for life available via Blackboard.
+For additional advice on avoiding plagiarism complete the online tutorial Academic Success: Skills for learning, skills for life available via Blackboard or Canvas.

 Here is an example of an APA style book reference

 Kozier, B., Erb, G., Berman, A., Snyder, S., Harvey, S., & Morgan-Samuel, H. (2012).
 Fundamentals of nursing: Concepts, process and practice (2nd ed.).
 Harlow: Pearson.

 This book was written by B. Kozier, G. Erb, A. Berman, S. Snyder, S. Harvey, & H. Morgan-Samuel and published in 2012.
 The title is Fundamentals of nursing: Concepts, process and practice and it is the 2nd edition of this book.
 The place of publication is Harlow and it was published by Pearson.